blumixid/docs/admin/index.md

 ### LDAP configuration details

 In the LDAP Configuration Details section, you can select the LDAP server, and view information about user and group mappings.
-If you are using {{site.data.keyword.IBM}} WebID, it is indicated in this section.

 ## Viewing usage and reports
 {: #oc_resource}